 As I have already told you, for me, the marathon practice started way before I actually tried my hands at it.
 So, do not take it lightly.
 You need to get into the peak conditional and performance before allowing yourself to relax and ward off all the intense training you have done.

-Even though I have mentioned everything in my training plan below, I am still piecing everything together here so once you go through my journey, you do understand why I did, what I did, and what was the importance of it.
+Even though I have mentioned everything in my training plan below, I am still piecing everything together here so that once you go through my journey, you will understand why I did it, what I did, and what was important about it.

 1. Consistency